kevinjshah2207/CSE_598_Perception_In_Robotics/README.md

 # CSE_598_Perception_In_Robotics
-This repository is a cumulation of 3 ROS based Robotics Perception projects that I have completed during my first Semester at ASU
+This repository is a cumulation of 3 ROS based Robotics Perception projects completed during my first Semester at ASU

 1. My Initials in ROS